taskforcesh/bullmq/docs/gitbook/guide/flows/remove-dependency.md

 ```

 {% hint style="info" %}
-As soon as a _child_ with this option fails, the parent job will be moved to waiting state only if there are not more pending children.
+As soon as a **child** with this option fails, the parent job will be moved to a waiting state only if there are no more pending children.
 {% endhint %}

 ## Read more: